Charter and Bylaws

 • E-Health Section, (under the Clinical Respiratory Medicine Assembly)

-6.2 Terms of Reference: The roles of the Scientific and Clinical Assemblies and Sections shall be to:
+6.2 Terms of Reference: The roles of the Scientific and Clinical Assemblies and Sections are to:

 • Produce clinical guidelines and position statements